Chicken sandwich: Composition

-In the United States, the chicken sandwich usually consists of a chicken filet or patty, toppings and bread.
-The chicken meat can be deep fried, grilled, roasted or boiled, served hot or cold, and white or dark meat chicken can be used.
+A chicken sandwich usually consists of a chicken fillet or patty, toppings and bread.
+The chicken meat can be deep fried, grilled, spicy, roasted or boiled, served hot or cold, and white or dark meat chicken can be used.
 Shredded chicken in one form or another, such as chicken salad, can also be used in chicken sandwiches.
 Another form is made with cold cuts.
 Wrap versions of the sandwich can also be made, in which the ingredients are rolled up inside a flatbread, such as a tortilla.
 Open-faced versions of the chicken sandwich, which feature hot chicken served with gravy on top of bread, are also common variations.